Security at Openprovider: how to keep your account safe?

-Our recent release of two-factor authentication is one more step in providing our customers tools to secure their Openprovider account.
+Our recent release of two-factor authentication is one more step in providing our customers tools to secure their Openprovider accounts.
 With the economical value of domain names and our other products continuously growing, it is important that nobody but the authorized persons have access to its management.
 This blog post lists the various security layers of Openprovider and provides you with information on how to use them.

 Username and password